sage-home/sage-model/README.rst

 In the ``analysis`` directory are a number of Python scripts to read and parse the ``SAGE`` output.
 The most important file is ``allresults.py`` which  acts as the driver file.
-It can be executed as,
+It can be executed as:

 .. code::